 Members of our scientific team discovered that a certain bacterial strain produces MU1140, a molecule belonging to the novel class of antibiotics known as lantibiotics.
 Lantibiotics, such as MU1140, are highly modified peptide antibiotics made by a small group of Gram positive bacterial species.
-Approximately 60 lantibiotics have been discovered since 1927 when the first lantibiotic, Nisin, was discovered.
+Approximately 60 lantibiotics have been discovered.
 We believe lantibiotics are generally recognized by the scientific community to be potent antibiotic agents.

-We have performed nonclinical testing on MU1140, which has demonstrated the molecule's novel mechanism of action.
-MU1140 has shown activity against all Gram positive bacteria against which it has been tested, including those responsible for a number of healthcare associated infections, or HAIs.
-The most common HAIs are caused by drug-resistant bacteria, including methicillin-resistant Staphylococcus aureus, or MRSA, vancomycin-resistant Enterococcus faecalis, or VRE; and Clostridium difficile, or C. diff.
+In nonclinical testing, MU1140 has shown activity against all Gram positive bacteria against which it has been tested, including those responsible for a number of healthcare associated infections, or HAIs.
+A high percentage of hospital-acquired infections are caused by highly resistant bacteria such as methicillin-resistant Staphylococcus aureus (MRSA) or multidrug-resistant Gram-negative bacteria.
 We believe the need for novel antibiotics is increasing as a result of the growing resistance of target pathogens to existing FDA approved antibiotics on the market.

-The challenge presented by lantibiotics is that they have been difficult to investigate for their clinical usefulness as a therapeutic agent in the treatment of infectious diseases due to a general inability to produce or synthesize sufficient quantities of pure amounts of these molecules.
-Standard fermentation methods are used to make a variety of currently marketed antibiotics.
-When traditional fermentation methods are used to make a bistorically been the production of only minute amounts of the lantibiotic.
+Lantibiotics have been difficult to investigate for their clinical usefulness as a therapeutic agent in the treatment of infectious diseases due to a general inability to produce or synthesize sufficient quantities of pure amounts of these molecules.
+Traditional fermentation methods can only produce minute amounts of the lantibiotic.